bmonews2018/bmonews/en-US/faq/reg_verify.md

 ###  Subscription

 To subscribe to News and/ or Other Services Subscription, Go to My MOL > Settings > Subscription > tick the News Subscription and/ or Other Services.

+---

+###  2FA

+**What is One-Time Pin (OTP)?**

+One-Time-Pin is an additional security layer we provide to ensure that all payment or any account transactions in MOL is authenticated and duly authorized.
+OTP will be sent to your authorized email address for every transaction made.

+**How to set-up my OTP?**

+To setup your authorized email address for your OTP, Go to My Cash Account > Security and follow the instructions in the page.

   [Back to Top](reg_verify#)